Close Menu

 On the night of May 21, 1961, more than 1,000 Black residents and civil rights leaders including Dr. Martin Luther King Jr. and Reverend Fred Shuttlesworth attended a service at Montgomery’s First Baptist Church to show support for the Freedom Riders.
 However, they were faced with racism and hatred from the town’s white residents while trying to hold the event.

-The Freedom Riders were an interracial group of civil rights activists that challenged the existing condition of interstate passenger travel.
+The Freedom Riders were an interracial group of civil rights activists who challenged the existing conditions of interstate passenger travel.
 They began busing through the American South in 1961 to protest segregated bus terminals and they were often harassed in the towns they traveled through.

 The group arrived in Montgomery the day before the scheduled service and were attacked with bats and other weapons by the angered white residents.
 Reverend Ralph Abernathy, organized the event to honor the activists, but as the service took place, another mob surrounded the church.
 The crowd grew in size and the level of violence also escalated as the night went on.